KamsiO/Hidden_Objects/README.md

 A 2D Hidden Objects game created using Python Mode for Processing 3

 ## Introduction
-This project is a simple 2D hidden object type game, similar to the ones I enjoyed playing when I was younger.
+This project is a 2D hidden object type game, similar to the ones I enjoyed playing when I was younger.
 I made it to practice using Python and Processing.

 ## Built With
 * Processing 3